J-Yhwh/browse-track-analyze/README.md

 ### DIRECTIONS:
 1. Install the required libraries and dependencies specified in requirements.txt (above) on your local machine.
 2. Surf the web on the different browsers specified (Brave(MacOS)/Brave(Windows)/MsEdge/Safari/iOS), within a **1-day timeframe** for each and **every** browser, on standard settings.
 3. Download/branch ```browse-track-analyze``` onto your local machine/directory, and run the relevant scripts in Bash to extract cookies from the different browsers.
-The extracted .csv databases will be stored in the ```FILEPATH/browse-track-analyze/data``` folder of you local direcoty.
+The extracted .csv databases will be stored in the ```FILEPATH/browse-track-analyze/data``` folder of your local directory.

 ## Installation: